 Roger L. Beckett

-Since joining the Ashbrook staff in 1997, Beckett has held numerous roles as Ashbrook has grown into the organization it is today.
-He has been pivotal in expanding Ashbrook into a national leader in offering history and civic education programs for students and teachers.
-He led the effort to create Ashbrook’s Master of Arts degree in American History and Government, both online and at Ashland University, as well as a variety of other programs for middle and high school history teachers to strengthen their understanding of American history and America’s founding principles.
+Roger was the Executive Director of the Ashbrook Center at Ashland University since 2013.
+He joined the Ashbrook staff in 1997 and was pivotal in expanding Ashbrook into a national leader in history and civic education.
+Roger led the effort to create Ashbrook’s Master of Arts degree in American History and Government as well as a variety of other programs for middle and high school teachers to strengthen their understanding of American history and America’s founding principles.